bestbat/todo.txt-cli-wiki/Quick-Start-Guide.md

 $ complete -F _todo t
 ```

 5. Want more?
-See the full list of configuration tweaks, enhancements and recommendations on the [Tips and Tricks][Tips-and-Tricks] page.
+See the full list of configuration tweaks, enhancements and recommendations on the [[Tips and Tricks]] page.

 6. Something missing?
-Todo.txt is extensible; many users have already written [custom add-ons][Todo.sh-Add-on-Directory].
+Todo.txt is extensible; many users have already written Add-ons listed on the [[Todo.sh Add on Directory]] page.

 7. Having problems?
 Have a look at the [[Troubleshooting]] page, or ask on the friendly [mailing list](http://groups.yahoo.com/group/todotxt/).